ComScore

 • Why I Love It: special occasion-worthy, beginner-friendly, kid-friendly

-Spaghetti night feels a bit pedestrian after the hundredth time, so give your meatballs some flair with a batch of polenta instead.
+Spaghetti may feel a bit pedestrian after the hundredth time, so give your meatballs an upgrade with polenta.
 No one needs to know it’s ridiculously easy to make.
-(Seriously—you'll only need to stir it periodically to keep it from sticking to the bottom of the pan.)
+(Seriously—you'll only need to stir it every once in a while to keep it from sticking to the pan.)

 • Time Commitment: 20 minutes